*Greetings, Delvers!*

 Outhiri (Halflings)

-The true name of their race is the Outhiri.
-As they became integrated into civilized society of mostly humans, they were looked at as small humans so were called "halflings."
-In predominately halfling societies, they will refer to themselves as Outhiri.
+These mostly pleasant small folk are said to have some gnomish blood in them, but no one has ever been able to verfiy this.
+The true name of their race is "Outhiri."
+As they became integrated into civilized society of mostly humans, they were looked at as small humans and began being referred to as "Halflings."
+In predominately halfling societies, they will refer to themselves as Outhiri but tolerate the Halfling moniker in most cases.

 Shenuri (Drow)

-Rather than drow, dark elves in Irith are called Shenuri.
+Dark elves in Irith are called "Shenuri," but are sometimes referred to by the derisive elven term "Drow," which stands for "Lost."
 The Shenuri are a race that has made their place in the underground away from those who would oppress them and the sun that hurts their eyes and dries their skin.
 A page with more information regarding the Shenuri, along with their cities, populations, etc. on each continent can be found HERE.

 Torozen (Svirfneblin)